 Jimmie Johnson is one of the most accomplished professional athletes of his era.
 The only race car driver in history to be named Associated Press Male Athlete of the Year, he is a seven-time NASCAR Cup Series champion, sharing the all-time record with stock car racing icons Richard Petty and Dale Earnhardt.
 He is the author of one of the greatest championship runs ever seen in sports and continues to break new ground with his accomplishments both on and off the track.

 With an appeal that extends well beyond racing, Johnson has been supported since 2002 by Lowe’s Home Improvement, his one and only primary sponsor for his entire Cup Series career.
-Hours after winning his sixth championship, Johnson was the first athlete ever to co-host ESPN’s flagship news show, “SportsCenter,” and has been a guest on “The Tonight Show Starring Jimmy Fallon,” “The Late Show with Stephen Colbert,” “The Late, Late Show with James Corden,” “LIVE with Kelly,” “The Today Show,” “Good Morning America” and “Ellen.”
+Hours after winning his sixth championship, Johnson was the first athlete ever to co-host ESPN’s flagship news show, “SportsCenter.”
+He has been a guest on “The Tonight Show Starring Jimmy Fallon,” “The Late Show with Stephen Colbert,” “The Late, Late Show with James Corden,” “LIVE with Kelly and Ryan,” “The Today Show,” “Good Morning America” and “Ellen.”
 Johnson made a cameo on NBC’s “Superstore” and was a presenter at the 51st annual Country Music Association Awards.
-He has appeared as himself numerous times in scripted series, including on Nickelodeon’s animated “Bubble Guppies.”
-An avid triathlete, Johnson has participated in NBC’s coverage of both the Olympics and Tour de France.
-In print, he has appeared on the cover of Sports Illustrated (twice), Men’s Fitness, Parade and TV Guide.
+He has appeared as himself numerous times in scripted series, including on Nickelodeon’s animated “Bubble Guppies” and as character “Jiminy Johnson” on Disney’s “Mickey and the Roadster Racers.”
+In print, he has twice been featured on the cover of Sports Illustrated, along with publications such as Success, Parade and TV Guide.
 Johnson has been profiled by lifestyle magazines Architectural Digest and Garden and Gun with wife Chandra and in The New York Times style section.

 A 1993 meeting arranged by Johnson’s mentor, supercross champion Rick Johnson (no relation), proved fortuitous.
-While racing at the Los Angeles Coliseum, Rick Johnson introduced him to Herb Fishel, the executive director of General Motors Racing.
+While racing at the Los Angeles Coliseum, Rick introduced Jimmie to Herb Fishel, the executive director of General Motors Racing.
 The protégé lived up to his billing, impressing Fishel with driving ability and business acumen.
 Fishel kept his eye on Johnson that year and later helped him land with an off-road racing team.

 Johnson seized the opportunity, spending the next few years driving buggies and trucks in off-road stadium and desert races.
 He also improved his ability to connect with fans and potential sponsors by reporting for ESPN in the Short Course Off-Road Drivers Association Series (SODA).
-In 1995, the work paid off in another way as Johnson met future car owners Stan and Randy Herzog while working in the
+In 1995, the effort paid off in another way as Johnson met future car owners Stan and Randy Herzog while working in the

 In 1996, Johnson began driving the Herzog brothers’ off-road truck.
 After two years, he was ready for the next opportunity and crafted a proposal for Fishel, who gave the owners and their ambitious driver a shot.
 In 1998, Johnson climbed behind the wheel of an American Speed Association (ASA) car for his first taste of pavement racing.
 His ASA victories opened the door for his move to NASCAR.

-Johnson had success in the competitive XFINITY Series, running a full schedule for the Herzog family from 1998-2001.
-He racked up 24 top-10 finishes and his first career NASCAR win (Chicagoland Speedway) in 2001.
+Johnson had success in the competitive NASCAR Xfinity Series, running a full schedule for the Herzog family from 1998-2001.
+He racked up 24 top-10 finishes and his first career NASCAR win at Chicagoland Speedway in 2001.
 But midway through the season he received news that his sponsor would not return and the team would potentially fold.
 Concerned for his future, Johnson boldly introduced himself to